mdpiper/knowledge/conda.md

 We use `conda` at CSDMS for all our Python needs.

-## Install, uninstall, and list packages
+## Install and uninstall packages

     conda install ipython
     conda uninstall ipython

+## List installed packages

     conda list

+Export the list of packages for future use:

+    conda list --export > requirements.txt

 ## Search for packages to install